txtatech/virtual-forest/README.md

 ###############################################################################################

-The following is an only an example of the core recurrsive function that drive the game.
+The following is only an example of the core recurrsive function that drive the game.
 It can be found in: 'def virtual_forest_game_FULL_EXPALANATION.txt'

 The `virtual_forest_game` function represents the core narrative creation loop in a text-based adventure game.
 Here's a simplified explanation of its structure and functionality: